PENGUINLIONG/tvm-1/docs/install/from_source.rst

   - On macOS, for some versions of Xcode, you need to add ``-lc++abi`` in the LDFLAGS or you'll get link errors.
   - Change ``set(USE_CUDA OFF)`` to ``set(USE_CUDA ON)`` to enable CUDA backend.
-Do the same for other backends and libraries you want to build for (OpenCL, RCOM, METAL, VULKAN, ...).
+Do the same for other backends and libraries you want to build for (OpenCL, RCOM, METAL, Vulkan, ...).
+  - If the tuning target is not the host platform itself, you usually don't need to enable the same backends on the host side (OpenCL, Vulkan, ...).
+    Doing so enforces the creation of a global backend context when TVM is brought up, even it is never used later.
   - To help with debugging, ensure the embedded graph executor and debugging functions are enabled with ``set(USE_GRAPH_EXECUTOR ON)`` and ``set(USE_PROFILER ON)``

 - TVM requires LLVM for for CPU codegen.
 We highly recommend you to build with the LLVM support on.